 Gibson says personal drones have yet to become a public menace.
 "With the number of recreational drones increasing we are seeing more safety incidents, but there isn't a flood of complaints by any means," CASA's manager of corporate communications Peter Gibson told us in an earlier email exchange.

 CASA has issued infringement notices to recreational drone users and delivered warnings for drone safety breaches, but very few in proportion to the number of drones out there.
-Fines for illicit drone activity very depending on the circumstances but can reach as high as approximately $10,500 and possible jail time.
+Penalties for illicit drone activity vary depending on the circumstances, but can include fines as high as approximately $10,500 and possible jail time.

 Join the club

 If you can, join a local model aero club.
 Members are likely to be the most educated about where the laws are at for drone operation and when they change, and there could be other benefits, such as insurance cover.
 Plus you'll get to hang out with people who are just as enthusiastic about drones as you are.